 Student Support Services sponsors the annual Wellness Week for students.
 It’s a week of events geared toward various aspects of student wellness.
-This year, it will be held March 13th-17th.
+This year, 2018, it will be held April 9th – 13th.
 We have a number of exciting events planned, so take a look at the list below and be sure to mark your calendars.
 We hope to see you at many of the events!

-Chris Tricarico, an M2, will be leading the session.
+Andy Wiegert, Manager of Student Affairs, will be leading the session.
 He is one of the founders of the Mindful Meditation student group at WashU and is our local expert in all things mindful.
-No experience necessary; everybody is welcome!.
+No experience necessary; everybody is welcome!

-We’ve invited Sarah Colby, the arts and healthcare program coordinator at BJC, to discuss the value of art in patient care.
+We’ve invited Julie Grant, head of Art Therapy for Child Life at SLCH, to discuss the value of art in patient care.
 Participants will get a hands-on experience, trying out several common art therapy projects.
 This event will be a great way to both de-stress, and to better understand the supportive care options available to our patients.
 Food will be provided.
-Note that an RSVP is required due to limited seating (max 30 students).
+Note that an RSVP is required due to limited seating (max 20 students).
 To RSVP, fill out the form below.
 Students will be chosen by lottery if we exceed the room limits.

 After a great reception last year, we’ve invited back Dr. Vanessa Lanier, PT, DPT to discuss work station ergonomics.
 She’ll be providing her expertise on how to prevent pain and injury from spending long hours in lecture and in front of a computer.
 Lunch will be provided.

 Friday, April 13th, 12-1 pm in Connor–Mental Health Panel, led by Dr. Glowinski